Parker Family Foundation

 -

 No public application process: PFF explicitly states they do not accept unsolicited grant requests.
-Organizations cannot submit proposals directly.
+Organisations cannot submit proposals directly.

 -

-Relationship-driven grantmaking: The foundation emphasizes personal connections and long-term relationships with grantees.
+Relationship-driven grantmaking: The foundation emphasises personal connections and long-term relationships with grantees.
 Building visibility in their areas of interest is the only path to potential funding.

 -

-Concentrated giving: With only 12 active grantee organizations sharing approximately $1.1 million annually, grants are substantial but the foundation maintains a small, focused portfolio.
+Concentrated giving: With only 12 active grantee organisations sharing approximately $1.1 million annually, grants are substantial but the foundation maintains a small, focused portfolio.

 -